mukonzi/mukonzi/README.md

 - 👀 I’m interested in Web technologies and mobile app dev
 - 🌱 I’m currently building a Shona dictionary
 - 💞️ I’m looking to collaborate on PHP and Java projects
-- 📫 You can reach me via telegram @photographerZW
+- 📫 You can reach me via telegram

 <!---
 mukonzi/mukonzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.